collinhover/kaiopua/src/README.md

 ####Combine Objects
 *   Certain objects are collectable
 *   These objects don’t solve puzzles
-*   Player can feed 3 of these objects to Opua at a time to receive a buff
+*   Player can feed 3 of these objects to world at a time to receive a buff
 *   Buffs change character appearance
 *   These function as an alternative objective and reward system in the game